jschopplich/nabu-gera-greiz.de/README.md

 npm run build
 ```

-If you have caching enabled, make sure to whipe the cache content after each build:
+If you have caching enabled, make sure to whipe the cache after each build:

 ```bash
 rm -rf storage/cache/[folder-name-of-your-instance]